RRFayad/next-course/README.md

 - We saved the image files in the public directory

 e.g.: `<Image src={homeImage} alt="car factory" fill style={{ objectFit: "cover" }} />`

+#### More about Image Sizing

+- Layout shifting (when the iamge delays to load, so when it render, it changes the initial layout) is something we watn to always avoid
+  - That's why we use the 'fill' prop
+- When it's local image, it's automatic, when its from internet, we should manually insert height={} and width={}